- Challenges on the way to personalization in financial services

 Since it’s impossible to yield tailored experiences for each client, financial institutions often implement look-alike models.
 This classification technique helps identify customer groups that share similar segment-specific data, be it spending habits or age ranges.

 By analyzing a wide array of metrics, ML-based look-alike models produce evolving customer profiles.
 Accurate segmentation, in turn, allows banks to predict the clients who are most likely to respond to particular financial services.
-In simple terms, finance companies get a smart opportunity index that allows them to build super-targeted experiences that drive true value to clients.
+In simple terms, finance companies get a smart opportunity index that allows them to create accurate marketing strategies and build super-targeted experiences that drive true value to clients.

 Integrate life-event data